 CT Lead Wires

-However, it is possible to extend the CT wires by 100 feet (30 m) or more using shielded twisted-pair cable.
+However, it is possible to extend the CT wires by 100 feet (30 m) or more using twisted-pair wires.
 The National Electrical Code (NEC) requires that CT wires be run in conduit (raceway).
+Metalic conduit functions as a shield but if using PVC, shielded twisted-pair is recommened.
 If the distance is short, power conductors for the meter’s voltage inputs can run in the same conduit.
 However, when running longer distances, power conductors should not be run in the same conduit as CT extension wires to minimize power line noise from interfering with sensitive CT signals.
 Refer to the Current Transformer Wire Extension page for more information.

 Because the CT inputs of the WattNode transducer are susceptible to damage from electrostatic discharge (ESD), always ground yourself momentarily by touching the electrical enclosure or other grounded metal object before touching the transducer.
 This is a good practice to follow with all electronic equipment sensitive to ESD.

 To connect the CT lead wires to the CT input terminals, first strip about 1/4″ (6 mm) of insulation off the end of one of the wires, twist the bare strands together, insert the end into the terminal block, and tighten the screw securely.
 It will be easier to connect the wires to the terminal block if the block is first plugged into the meter.

 Unused CT inputs could possibly pickup electrical noise, so it is a good practice to short out unused CT input terminals by connecting a wire jumper about 1 inch long between the white and black CT terminals.
 This is usually not a concern if there is no line voltage connected to the corresponding voltage input terminal.

 - CT Installation Safety